Sean McDonough: College football, the NFL, and the NHL

 Starting in 2013, McDonough started play-by-play work for the NFL on ESPN Radio.
 Others included Ryan Ruocco, Marc Kestecher, and Bill Rosinski, who previously did NFL games for NFL on Westwood One as the Atlanta Falcons and the Carolina Panthers.

 McDonough was named the lead play-by-play announcer for Monday Night Football (succeeding Mike Tirico, who departed for NBC Sports) beginning in the 2016 season.
 In March 2018, ESPN announced that McDonough would be leaving Monday Night Football and would return to announcing college football games.

 On June 29, 2021, ESPN formally confirmed that he would be its lead play-by-play voice for their forthcoming NHL coverage beginning in the 2021–22 season, when the league returned to ESPN and ABC, after 16 years at NBC.
 He was reportedly interested in an NHL role ever since ESPN reacquired the rights to the NHL in March, and ESPN reportedly considered him and Steve Levy for the #1 play-by-play announcer role before eventually choosing him.
+He teams with up with former NHL center Ray Ferraro, and Emily Kaplan, who provides reports throughout the game, on the lead team.
+Previously, he teamed up with Brian Engblom on ESPN2 NHL broadcasts from 1993 to 2004.
+Initially, ESPN had McDonough and Ferraro together in the booth before the network decided to place Ferraro at ice-level.

+On May 4, 2024, he called Game 7 of the Eastern Conference First Round series between the Boston Bruins and the Toronto Maple Leafs and he received praise for predicting the circumstance in which the overtime goal was scored immediately before it happened.

+Acting

+McDonough acted in the 1992 film Mr. Baseball.